This post is an updated version of our 2016 post: A Look at Modern Security, Part 2. Mobile Device Management.

 3. Keep your device clean.

 Utilizing an Antivirus and Malware scanner is never a bad idea.
-Your phones are mini-computers, and just like your “big” computer—they need to be cleaned up from time to time.
+Your phones are mini-computers, and just like your “big” computer—they need to be cleaned from time to time.
 Malware and Virus threats can compromise information stored on your mobile devices.
 Malware has a snowball effect and can continuously pile up until it slows downs or stops your device.

 Mobile Device Management Should: